We create something special.

 Through our core artistic programming, the WCO annually shares the enrichment of live chamber music with 250,000 fans of all ages.
-In our 2020-2021 season, audiences will enjoy the Masterworks series at both Madison’s Overture Center for the Arts and Brookfield’s Sharon Lynne Wilson Center for the Arts, holiday performances of Handel’s Messiah, and the iconic Concerts on the Square, a cornerstone of Madison summers since 1984.
+In our 2021-2022 season, audiences will once again enjoy the Masterworks Series at Madison’s Overture Center for the Arts, holiday performances of Handel’s Messiah, Madison Ballet's The Nutcracker, and the iconic Concerts on the Square, a cornerstone of Madison summers since 1984.

 COLLABORATIONS ACROSS WISCONSIN